jjtail/Bragging_acl2025/README.md

 # Bragging_acl2025 Oral
 **"It’s Not Bragging If You Can Back It Up:  Can LLMs Understand Braggings?"**.
-Our research provides a comprehensive study into how Large Language Models (LLMs) recognize, explain, and generate bragging—a complex and pervasive social-linguistic phenomenon.
+Our research provides a comprehensive study into how LLMs recognize, explain, and generate bragging—a complex and pervasive social-linguistic phenomenon.
 This work highlights the current capabilities and limitations of LLMs in navigating nuanced social interactions.

 ```
 {